 The prototypical family car of the 21st century

-If you need three rows of seats but don't want a big, thirsty full-size SUV, and aren't ready to succumb to the utter domestication of a minivan, welcome to the midsize SUV market.
-Midsize SUVs aren't as roomy as either of their two closest alternatives, but they're better suited for foul-weather driving than minivans, thanks to higher ground clearance and widely available all-wheel drive, and they're more efficient and more manageable than full-size SUVs.
+If you need a vehicle with a spacious interior but don't want a big, thirsty full-size SUV, and you're not ready to succumb to the utter domestication of a minivan, welcome to the midsize SUV market.
+Midsize SUVs aren't as roomy as either of their two closest alternatives, but they're better suited for foul-weather driving than minivans -- thanks to higher ground clearance and widely available all-wheel drive -- and they're more efficient and more manageable than full-size SUVs.

-Midsize SUV shoppers also enjoy more choices, with no fewer than 10 solid options vying for their family dollars.
-And this Buyer's Guide is the best place to begin the journey of choosing the right one.
+With no fewer than 20 solid options vying for your family dollar, this Buyer's Guide is the best place to begin the journey of choosing the right one.

 Crossover or SUV?

-Most midsize SUVs start around $30,000 and top out well into the $40,000 range, but the average transaction price is about $32,000.
-Each offers a V6 engine -- many exclusively -- but Durango also offers a V8 and Explorer offers two turbocharged options: an efficiency-focused turbocharged 4-cylinder and a power-focused turbo V6.
+Most midsize SUVs start around $30,000 and top out well into the $40,000 range, with the average transaction price coming in around $37,000 at last check.
+Most offer a V6 engine -- many exclusively -- but the Durango also offers two V8s and the Explorer offers turbocharged options including an efficiency-focused turbocharged 4-cylinder and a power-focused turbo V6.
 All midsize SUVs are available with all-wheel drive.

 Midsize or Minivan?

 Midsize SUVs are compelling alternatives for parents still honoring their promise to never drive a minivan, but minivans are far more cavernous and those power sliding doors are really, really convenient.
-For families that regularly need to transport three rows of people and more than a small amount of cargo at the same time, a minivan is often the better answer.
+If your family regularly transports three rows of people and more than a small amount of cargo at the same time, we encourage you to check out our Minivan Buyer's Guide.